The gender pay gap is widening again. Why?

 Ohio’s education policy landscape reflects broader political conflicts affecting women, girls, and LGBTQ+ students.
 Legislative and administrative actions have targeted curriculum content, classroom instruction, and student protections related to gender identity and sexual orientation.

-Book challenges and restrictions have increased, most notably in 2023, while protections for transgender students remain limited and contested.
-These policies influence not only educational access, but also school climate and student safety—particularly for girls and LGBTQ+ youth.
+Book challenges and restrictions have also increased, most notably in 2023, while protections for transgender students remain limited and contested.

 Ohio’s voting rules are tighter—and legally contested—ahead of 2026 (Dec 25)